-- Mad T-Shirt: an introduction to musical features through a combination of singing, exploring the keyboard, composing and listening tasks. - Ukulele: an introduction to the ukulele following the 'Learn to Play' curriculum which students can access at home through the website to continue their learning.
-They just need to ask for a student log-in password.

-• Keyboard skills one: an introduction to learning to play the keyboard including basics of learning to read music and playing with both the left and right hands.
+- Ukulele: an introduction to the ukulele following the 'Learn to Play' curriculum which students can access at home through the website to continue their learning.
+They just need to ask for a student log-in password. - Keyboard skills one: an introduction to learning to play the keyboard including basics of learning to read music and playing with both the left and right hands.